Sebastian Shaw (character): Dark Reign

-During her early days as the White Queen, Sebastian Shaw sends Emma to convince Namor to join the Hellfire Club.
+During her early days as the White Queen as seen during the "Dark Reign" storyline, Sebastian Shaw sends Emma to convince Namor to join the Hellfire Club.
 Instead, Namor takes her to his kingdom and they begin a relationship.
 Believing Emma to have betrayed him for Namor, Shaw sends a reprogrammed Sentinel to Atlantis, attacking the two and destroying the kingdom.
 As Namor confronts Shaw for his treachery, Selene takes telepathic hold of Emma, erasing her memories of Namor, who vows revenge on Shaw.
 In the present, Emma reveals that her initial battle with Phoenix unlocked her memories of Namor.
 She makes a pact with him, seducing Shaw and using her telepathy to make Namor believe she has executed him, while secretly telepathically incapacitating Shaw.
 Per their deal, Namor vows to protect mutant-kind as his own people, while Emma, more determined to fill her role as a leader of mutant-kind, contacts Cyclops to have Shaw captured by the X-Men for "crimes against mutant-kind."
 Approaching him later in his cell, Emma reveals that she has captured Shaw for Namor and on the basis that the Sentinels he commissioned were ones later used by Cassandra Nova to destroy Genosha.
 She sentences him to remember nothing but the faces of the Genoshan victims using her telepathy.